JustinSGray/Hyperloop/README.md

 This will install plugin and let you make modifications as you like.

 ## Please Read The Docs

-From anywhere inside your local hyperloo repo, enter:
+Once you download the repo, you can build the docs.
+Navigate to the top of the repository and use the following command to build the docs.

+    plugin build docs/

+Then, from anywhere in an activated environment you can open the docs with the following command

     plugin docs hyperloop